monilshah98/amur_leopard_dectector_and_dataset/README.md

 + training: contains the pipeline configuration file and labelmap file
 - a few handy scripts: generate_tfrecord.py is used to generate the input files for the TF API and xml_to_csv.py is used to convert the xml files into one csv
-- a few jupyter notebooks: draw outline is used to plot some of the data
+- a few jupyter notebooks: draw outline is used to plot some of the data and Amur_Leopard_Detection_Live_Tutorial is tutorial to test your model live using camera.
 ```